-Please click on the faculty member’s picture below for their bio.
+Please click on the board member’s picture below for their bio.

 Teacher and Mentor

 Cathy has worked in elementary schools for 30 years in the US and abroad.
 She is especially passionate about teaching student teachers, mentoring colleagues in literacy methodology, and building community with her students.
 Cathy currently teaches third grade at Whittier International School where a diverse student body learns through inquiry, service learning, and collaboration.
 In her free time, Cathy enjoys traveling, camping, and hiking in the mountains with her husband, Graham, and two daughters Peyton and Lexie Bowe.

 Ari Gerzon-Kessler, Director of Equity and Partnerships, BVSD

 Ari is the Director of Equity and Partnerships for the Boulder Valley School District.
 Previously, Ari served for 16 years as a principal, assistant principal, and bilingual teacher.
 In addition to completing extensive research on equity best practices within the U.S., Ari also traveled as a Fulbright recipient in Japan and taught briefly in Mexico and Thailand.
 He is the author of Money Fit and co-author of Have No Career Fear.
 Ari has a lifelong passion for social justice.
 He received his B.A. in African-American Studies from Wesleyan University and his M.A. in Instruction and Curriculum from CU-Boulder.

 Strategic Account Executive, Allocadia